rtavenar/localized_random_shapelets/README.md

 ## Result format

-In our UCR experiments, we have drawn 5 sets of 2,000 shapelets for each dataset.
+In our UCR experiments, we have drawn 2,000 shapelets for each dataset.
-Hence, we have one result files (the median of the 5 draws for each dataset), and its format is standard CSV.
+Hence, we have one result files, and its format is standard CSV.
 We have computed critical diagrams and reported them in the paper.